amjhd94/CWT-SignalProcessing/README.md

 The codes are self-contained, so everything should run smoothly.

 ## Tutorial
-For the sake of brevity I'll provide a tutorial on the `signal_denoising_and_deconstruction_demo.m` code.
+For the sake of brevity, I'll provide a tutorial on the `signal_denoising_and_deconstruction_demo.m` code.
 The boundary effect treatment code (`Boundary_effect_treatment.m`) is concisely written and should be relatively easy to undestand on its own.

 In the demo code included in this repository I show the implementation of the time-frequency analysis technique I developed to separate all the nonstationary time-scales of a time series.
 The figure below is an artificially generated time series with two known nonstationary time-scales, so that we can quantify the accuracy of my time-frequency analysis method.